 I also use a healthy dash of fresh ground, green cardamon, which is traditional to add to Turkish Coffee in many countries.
 In addition to a flavor that blends flawlessly with coffee, cardamom soothes bitterness.
 Deep brand (available in Indian groceries) is excellent.
 I use this Kyocera mill for the cardamon.
-Tip: The better grades of cardamon will smell more peppery and sweet than piney.
+Tip: Fresher ground cardamon seeds will smell more sweet and peppery than piney.

 I add these all ingredients to a thick, tapered Turkish pot called a Jezve or Ibrik.
 The narrowed top of the pot helps to create foam that holds in the flavor.
 Traditional tin-lined copper were once preferred for their even heating, but the more-modern clad stainless steel work just as well.
 You can use a butter warmer, provided it tapers at the top.
 The method here is for a 12 oz. pot.
 Having the pot near full creates better foam, retains the flavor and settles the grounds better.
-As mentioned above the pot has a big effect, so once you’ve selected a pot, you’ll need to find a bean that matches.
+As mentioned above the pot has a big effect, so once you’ve selected a pot, you’ll need to find the bean that tastes best.

 I add a little cold filtered tap water (I use a Brita Filter) and stir the ingredients until pasty to make sure the grounds, cardamom and sugar get properly wet.
-(You want the ingredients blended so there’s minimal dry coffee floating on top.)
+(You want the ingredients blended so there’s no dry coffee floating on top.)
 Then I add more until I have 10 oz. of water well-stirred in the pot.